susicharis7/Data-Structures-Algorithms/README.md

 - Strengthen algorithmic thinking and implementation skills
 - Build reusable and clean C++ components
-- Prepare for technical interviews and problem-solving tasks
+- Gain a deeper understanding of how memory works internally, including data storage, retrieval, and manipulation

 ---